act-rules/act-rules.github.io/_rules/aria-role-permitted-j7zzqr.md

 ---
 id: j7zzqr
-name: ARIA role is permitted.
+name: ARIA role is permitted for the element.
 rule_type: atomic
 description: |
   This rule checks that WAI-ARIA roles are allowed for the element they are specified on.